A Visual History

 Rock and roll was never just American or British.
 Almost as soon as it had a name, it began to travel—and everywhere it landed, it adapted.

-Brazil: Caetano Veloso and Gilberto Gil led Tropicalia-a movement fusing psychedelic rock with Brazilian traditions.
+In Brazil, Caetano Veloso and Gilberto Gil led Tropicalia—a movement fusing psychedelic rock with Brazilian traditions.
 Os Mutantes became the 'house band' of the movement.
 But the music was too radical for Brazil's military dictatorship.
 In 1969, Veloso and Gil were arrested, imprisoned, and eventually exiled.

-Germany: In the late 1960s, German musicians rejected both Anglo-American rock and conservative German culture.
-Kraftwerk (Dusseldorf, 1970), Neu!, Tangerine Dream, and Can created something new: electronic rock that would influence punk, new wave, and all electronic music that followed.
+The Beatles' performances at Tokyo's Budokan in June-July 1966 triggered Japan's 'Group Sounds' explosion.
+In Germany, Kraftwerk, Neu!, and Tangerine Dream rejected both Anglo-American rock and conservative German culture, creating electronic rock that would influence punk, new wave, and all electronic music that followed.

-Chapter XI
+Chapter 11

 The Fracturing